valentinradu/swift-toledo/README.md

 ### Shared instances vs new instances

-Calling `container.identityModel()` always returns the same instance.
+Calling `container.identityModel()` always returns the same instance, even in multi-threaded contexts.
 If you wish to create a new instance within a given container, use the `init(with:)` directly:

 ```swift
 let newInstance = IdentityModel(with: container)